Ameobea/homepage/src/blog/a-rusty-aoc.md

 }
 ```

 Day 22 (along with several of the other later challenges) were where external crates really shone.
 So much of the heavy lifting was handled for me, allowing for very succinct code to be written.
-Having crates.io as a centralized package repository presents a distinct advantage over languages like C++ where I'd have to search Github or wherever, download the dependency myself, and deal with any setup scripts that they might entail myself.
+Having crates.io as a centralized package repository presents a distinct advantage over languages like C++ where I'd have to search Github or wherever, download the dependency myself, and deal with any setup scripts that they might entail manually.
 With Rust, it was as easy as adding a line to `Cargo.toml` and `main.rs`.

 ### Day 23: Using the Z3 SMT Solver

 [Day 23](https://adventofcode.com/2018/day/23) Part 2 was, in my opinion, the hardest one out of them all.
 1000 nanobots were scattered out in a 3D world, each with a radius of effect as determined by the Manhattan distance, and the goal was to find the point in the world that 1) was within the radius of influence of the maximum number of nanobots and 2) was closest to the origin `(0, 0, 0)`.

-Solving this with brute-force was basically out of the question - the nanobots had coordinates like `<33185729,39147641,8791322>` and radiuses like `57429174`.
+Solving this with brute-force was out of the question - the nanobots had coordinates like `<33185729,39147641,8791322>` and radiuses like `57429174`.
 Maybe it would be feasible to do it on a GPU, but certainly not on the CPU.
 My initial attempt to solve it by iterating over a coarse grid and periodically refining it was met with little success, and I largely gave up on it.

 One of the moderators of the Discord server, [`tinaun`](https://github.com/tinaun), managed to come up with a [mathematical solution](https://gist.github.com/tinaun/d1cab9a048f88fbfb11d020adc703f96) (I really don't know how/why it works; something to do with solving for the equations of virtual planes), but aside from recursive partitioning the most common way to solve this among other AOC participants seems to have been using the [Z3 SMT Solver](https://github.com/Z3Prover/z3).

 I'd heard about Z3 in the past under the context of [a research paper](http://soarlab.org/publications/atva2018-bhr.pdf) where they used it to verify Rust programs as well as various blog posts that I happened across and vaguely understood, but it always seemed very academic and out of reach.
-I had pretty much given up on solving this one until I saw this [solution](https://gitlab.com/KonradBorowski/advent-of-code-2018/blob/master/src/day23/mod.rs) created by [xafi](https://gitlab.com/KonradBorowski/) in the Discord server.
+I had pretty much given up on solving this one until I saw this [solution](https://gitlab.com/KonradBorowski/advent-of-code-2018/blob/master/src/day23/mod.rs) created by [xfix](https://gitlab.com/KonradBorowski/) in the Discord server.
 In addition to using some really nice tricks like `.ok_or("No nanobots")?;`, they used the [`z3`](https://docs.rs/z3/0.3.0/z3/) crate which wraps Z3 with Rust bindings to solve it.

 SMT (standing for [Satisfiability Modulo Theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories)) are logic statements that are expressed as equalities.
 Similarly to [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), many NP-complete problems can be converted into this form.
 You express your model in terms of logic including quantifiers, mathematical operations, and comparisons and then pass it into Z3.
 Z3 allows problems of this form to be encoded and solved using a variety of statistics, heuristics, and other advanced algorithms, all of which is set up and run auto-magically inside of Z3.
 In addition, recent versions include support for optimization, minimizing or maximizing variables with regards to some function.